cristianbica/xcopier/README.md

 ### Arguments

 The DSL includes an `argument` directive.
-It's purpose is to provide copier arguments to be used in queries to copy data.
+Its purpose is to provide copier arguments to be used in queries to copy data.
 It supports typecasting for the following types: string, integer, time, date, boolean.
 You can also specify if the argument is a list by setting the `list` option to `true`.

 Example: